graphops/subgraph-mcp/README.md

 The server exposes the following tools:

+- **`search_subgraphs_by_keyword`**: Search for subgraphs by keyword in their display names.
+Ordered by signal.
+Returns top 10 results if total results ≤ 100, or square root of total otherwise.
+(Corresponds to Step 2 of the workflow).
+- **`get_deployment_30day_query_counts`**: Get the aggregate query count over the last 30 days for multiple subgraph deployments (using their IPFS hashes), sorted by query count.
+(Corresponds to Step 3 of the workflow).
 - **`get_schema_by_deployment_id`**: Get the GraphQL schema for a specific subgraph deployment using its _deployment ID_ (e.g., `0x...`).
 - **`get_schema_by_subgraph_id`**: Get the GraphQL schema for the _current_ deployment associated with a _subgraph ID_ (e.g., `5zvR82...`).
 - **`get_schema_by_ipfs_hash`**: Get the GraphQL schema for a specific subgraph deployment using its manifest's _IPFS hash_ (e.g., `Qm...`).
 - **`execute_query_by_deployment_id`**: Execute a GraphQL query against a specific, immutable subgraph deployment using its _deployment ID_ (e.g., `0x...`) or _IPFS hash_ (e.g., `Qm...`).
 - **`execute_query_by_subgraph_id`**: Execute a GraphQL query against the _latest_ deployment associated with a _subgraph ID_ (e.g., `5zvR82...`).
 - **`get_top_subgraph_deployments`**: Get the top 3 subgraph deployments indexing a given contract address on a specific chain, ordered by query fees.
+(Used in the "Contract Address Lookup" special case).

 **Key Identifier Types:**